aranciokov/aranciokov.github.io/_pages/frontpage.md

 **News**
 * _2023_
+  * one paper accepted at MMIR@ACM MM 2023!
   * one paper accepted at ICIAP 2023!
   * [our solution (report)](https://arxiv.org/abs/2306.15445), trained with only 25\% of the data, got **3rd place** in the EPIC-Kitchens-100 Multi-Instance Retrieval Challenge @ CVPR 2023!
   * I am part of the local organization committee for [ICIAP 2023](https://iciap2023.org/)!